 I have a personal love for first principles thinking.
 It is a mental model found in young children, as they look to understand everything in front of them.
 Like a sponge in a bath, a child’s brain looks to suck up great quantities of knowledge.

 School eradicates first principles thinking.
 Instead, we drown children in a sea of information.
 Not to give them understanding, but to cram their memories full.
 After fifteen years of education, the mental model of first principles thinking is a forgotten power.
 But, once remembered and reused, it unlocks an array of learning opportunities.

 Despite our urge for simplicity, we live in a complex world and as a result, problems often occur which need solving.
 Using inversion as a mental approach is a powerful way to gain a new perspective on a problem.
 We often seek excellence without realising it is easier to do the opposite, which is to don’t be stupid.

 Inversion shifts the focus from the normal view to one where you consider the alternative.

 Thinking is a task we commit hours to, with little thought about how to think better.
 This approach limits our ability to think critically, solve problems, and make effective decisions.

 Overcoming this means understanding how our subconscious works.
 The much talked about system one is a foundation of established patterns, all of which work and help us navigate life.
 We fall when we use a pattern in a different situation.
 The outcome is one we don’t want.

 As Matt Mullenweg explains, we rarely stop to think in patterns deliberately.
 When we do, we open our minds to the opportunity to think better.
-We can significantly improve our thinking by using mental models; thinking patterns which qualify predetermined facts.
+We can significantly improve our thinking by using mental models; thinking patterns that qualify predetermined facts.

 It makes the complex simple.

-We move to new perspectives, ones which enable us to think more rationally, solve complex problems and make better decisions.
+We move to new perspectives, ones that enable us to think more rationally, solve complex problems and make better decisions.
 Thinking in patterns won’t just make you think better, it will improve your outcomes.